This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Soil and the matter within it are needed for plant growth

-Soil offers the plants a mixture of mineral materials, organic matter, and water which are essential for their growth.
+Soil offers the plants a mixture of mineral materials, organic matter, and water essential for their development.

 The tiny fragments of mineral materials derived from rock weathering, organic and dead, determine the texture and fertility of the soil.
 Healthy soil will offer the necessary support to plant roots and help them grow.